Taylor Swift Is A Third Wheel As Fans Get Engaged In Front of Her

 — PHILADELPHIA SHOW PROPOSAL (@TSphilaPROPOSAL) June 4, 2018

 As the couple starts planning for the wedding, Swift continues to hit the road.
-Her Reputation tour is still currently making it’s way throughout the United States and Canada throughout the summer and fall, she’ll then make her way to other countries like Japan and Australia later this year.
+Her Reputation tour is still currently making its way throughout the United States and Canada throughout the summer and fall.
+She’ll then make her way to other countries like Japan and Australia later this year.
 Many of the dates are sold out and it is no surprise considering her track record for constant success.